Strange Attractors \ KMA (2009)

 Modern biology has shown that matter is far from inert; it is ‘self-organising’.
 Theories such as Epigenetics, the idea is that environmental factors can cause an organism’s genes to behave (or “express themselves”) differently, even though the genes themselves don’t change, point to the complex self-organising qualities of matter.

 Strange Attractors used light projected onto the ground, to examine the relationship between the motion of real, inanimate, and virtual bodies.
 When people enter the space they become active participants, as magnetic bodies themselves, bringing life and animation, disturbing and redistributing the ﬂow of energy through the system.

 The piece encouraged playful interactions between individual participants and each other.
-Whilst the work was modelled to encourage particular forms of interaction at specific times, the nature of these interactions were of course unpredictable…
+Whilst the work was modelled to encourage particular forms of interaction at specific times, the nature of these interactions was of course unpredictable…